tensorflow/community/rfcs/20200107-tf-data-snapshot.md

     are read from the upstream iterator are different from the order they're written.
 Defaults to AUTO.

-10. `writer_buffer_size`: Optional.
-Maximum number of pipeline elements to fill up the buffer before writing them out using `num_writer_threads`.
-Defaults to AUTO.

-11. `shuffle_on_read`: Optional.
+1.  `shuffle_on_read`: Optional.
 If this is True, then snapshot randomizes the order in which the snapshot files are read back.
 This emulates shuffling of the input files during a training run (e.g. when `Dataset.list_files` is called with `shuffle` turned on).
 Defaults to False.

-12. `shuffle_seed`: Optional.
+1.  `shuffle_seed`: Optional.
 If shuffle_seed is set, the random number generator used for shuffling (when `shuffle_on_read` is turned on) is seeded by the given seed.
 Otherwise, it is seeded by a random seed that differs for every run.

-13. `mode`: Optional.
+1.  `mode`: Optional.
 The mode at which snapshot should operate.
 Valid options are `auto`, `read`, `write`, and `passthrough`.
 The default mode is `auto`, where the snapshot op will automatically determine what mode to operate in.